hankertrix/augment-command.yazi/README.md

 - This command behaves like the `arrow` command, but in the parent directory.
-  It allows you to navigate the parent directory without leaving the current directory.
+  It allows you to navigate in the parent directory without leaving the current directory.
 - When `wraparound_file_navigation` is set to `true`, this command will also wrap around from the bottom to the top or